University of Minnesota Law School: Hockey

 The Fighting Mondales hit the ice during the season in intramural play, club play and rivalry games.
 In the fall, the Fighting Mondales participate in the University of Minnesota's intramural season, often playing their games at Mariucci Arena on the U of M campus.
-In the spring, the Fighting Mondales square off against the hockey teams of the three other law schools in the Twin Cities (Hamline University School of Law, the University of St. Thomas School of Law, and William Mitchell College of Law) in an annual competition for the coveted Golden Gavel.
+The Fighting Mondales also square off against the hockey teams of the other Midwestern law schools including North Dakota Law School, the Mitchell Hamline Fighting Eelpouts, and the University of St. Thomas Fightin’ Apostles.
+In the spring, the Mondales, Eelpouts, and Apostles battle in an annual competition for the coveted Golden Gavel, awarded to the best Twin Cities law school hockey club.
+The Mondales most recently won the Gavel in 2025, defeating the Fighting Apostles 3-1.
+The trophy currently resides in Mondale Hall.

 Notable alumni

 The law school has about 13,000 living alumni in 50 states and 70 countries, including 275 serving as federal and state court judges nationwide.
 Perhaps the most famous alumnus of the law school is former Vice President of the United States and U.S. Ambassador to Japan Walter Mondale ('56).
 The law school's building was renamed Walter F. Mondale Hall in his honor in 2002.
 His legacy and continued participation in the life of the school earned him a most interesting honor from the school's student-run Law Council: the naming of the mascot of the law school as the "Fighting Mondales."
 The Law School held the office of Attorney General of Minnesota uninterrupted from another law school from 1929 until 2007.

-Other prominent alumni of the school include: